Tattu R-line battery review: 95C, more punch for your drone

 Tattu R-Line 4s LiPo review - Cable thickness

-I received all the batteries about half charged (47%).
+I received about half of the batteries charged (47%).
 I measured 15.34V on the XT60 plug.
 Cell 1 – 3.84V, Cell 2 – 3.84V, Cell 3 – 3.82V and Cell 4 – 3.84V.
 BTW, 3.8 V/cell is the voltage recommended for storing Li-Po batteries.

 Tattu R-line 4s 1300 mAh review: Test